1935 Grand Prix season: A classic German Grand Prix

 The leaders all pitted on lap 11, at the halfway point, within 5 seconds of each other.
 Von Brauchitsch was out first in 47 seconds, then Rosemeyer in 75 seconds.
 Caracciola had lost a lot of time, coming into the pits in fourth, but left after just over a minute.
 In a bad pitstop, the Ferrari mechanics broke the fuel unit and had to refill using churns.
 An apoplectic Nuvolari, having spent 2m14s stationary, roared out in a fury, now down in sixth position.
 However, the German cars were also having issues – Fagioli with his shock absorbers, Rosemeyer his fuel pump, Varzi distracted with worries of having hit his team's mechanic at the start.
 In two laps, Nuvolari had blazed his way up to third.
 After 15 laps, von Brauchitsch had a 97-second lead over Nuvolari, both racing almost ten seconds faster than any other drivers except for a resurgent Rosemeyer back in fifth.
 Two laps later, the gap was down to 73 seconds.
 Nuvolari was driving the race of his life – cutting across the inside grass-verges, and using four-wheel drift round the corners.
 Although taking ten seconds a lap, Neubauer saw there was enough of a lead and signalled to his leader to slow down to preserve his tyres.
 However, seeing Nuvolari's pace von Brauchitsch pushed hard on lap 21 to build the gap back to 53 seconds.
 The next time around he signalled the pits his tyres were down to their base.
 Going into the last lap, Nuvolari was 45 seconds behind then, halfway round at the Karussell, it was down to ten seconds.
 There von Brauchitsch's rear tyre blew, and the Alfa Romeo was through to take the win.
 The huge crowd was confounded and stunned into silence.
-Stuck finished second two mnutes back, ahead of Caracciola and Rosemeyer.
+Stuck finished second two minutes back, ahead of Caracciola and Rosemeyer.
 A disconsolate von Brauchitsch arrived with his rear tyres in shreds for fifth.

 Embarrassingly, the officials had no copy of the Italian national anthem to play but Nuvolari always carried a copy on record with him.
 It is rightfully regarded as the 43-year old's finest race, and was suitable revenge on the drivers who had blocked his aspiration to join them.
 It was also down to Neubauer's (uncharacteristic) strategic mistake to not call in his leader when he had the gap to absorb the 1-minute pit-stop.
 After the race, doctors found Caracciola had been suffering the effects of a tape-worm, giving him blurred vision and exhaustion.